 4.2 Query reviser

-Query reviser preprocesses the analyzed query for the dependency matcher part.
+Query reviser preprocesses the analyzed query for the dependency matcher part in order to decrease loss of dependency-matching coverage caused by variations of query sentences.

 The preprocessing consists of two tasks: flagging wh-NEs and dependency revising.